ysmood/jdb/readme.md

   * **callback (err, data)**

-     This function will be invoked when the `send` function is called asynchronous.
+     This function will be invoked after the `save` or `send` is called.

       * **err**